top of page

 Cord is not intended for children under 13, and we do not knowingly collect personal information from children.

-We may update this policy as features change.
-We will update the “Last Updated” date and provide notice for material changes when appropriate.
+We may update this policy as features and infrastructure evolve.
+We will update the “Last Updated” date and provide notice for material changes where appropriate.

 10) Contact